 Read our 2016 Report Card for Yarmuth.

 Yarmuth is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot is a member of the House of Representatives.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).

 John Yarmuth sits on the following committees:

-Yarmuth was the primary sponsor of 1 bill that was enacted:
+Yarmuth was the primary sponsor of 2 bills that were enacted:

 - H.R.
 4454 (110th): To designate the facility of the United States Postal Service located at 3050 Hunsinger Lane in Louisville, Kentucky, as the “Iraq and Afghanistan Fallen Military Heroes of ...